ramashanker/aws/architect/Practice1.md

         Example: EventBridge enables out-of-the-box integration with SaaS providers, such as Zendesk, Datadog, Stripe, Auth0, Okta, and more.

     Amazon EventBridge also automatically ingests events from over 90 AWS services without requiring developers to create any resources in their account.

+# Amazon GuardDuty :  FIND malicious activity

+    Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in Amazon S3.
+With the cloud, the collection and aggregation of account and network activities is simplified, but it can be time-consuming for security teams to continuously analyze event log data for potential threats.

+    Amazon GuardDuty analyzes tens of billions of events across multiple AWS data sources, such as AWS CloudTrail events, Amazon VPC Flow Logs, and DNS logs.

+# Amazon Inspector

+    security assessment service that helps improve the security and compliance

+# Amazon Macie :  DISCOVER sensitive data

+    Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data on Amazon S3.
+    Macie automatically detects a large and growing list of sensitive data types, including personally identifiable information (PII) such as names, addresses, and credit card numbers.

 # AWS Shield: Distributed Denial of Service DDOS